Phala-Network/gramine/Documentation/devel/onboarding.rst

      only manifest themselves after hours of execution or only in very specific environments.

+   - When adding a test (options 1-3 above), the author must ensure that the test is failing before the fix and succeeding afterwards.

 #.
 Verify that your bug fix didn't break anything:

    - It is quite possible that your bug fix introduced another bug in Gramine,